Generic Name: ethinyl estradiol and norelgestromin (transdermal) (EH thi nil ESS tra DYE ol and nor ell JESS tro min)

 Before taking this medicine

 Using hormonal birth control can increase your risk of blood clots, stroke, or heart attack.
 You are even more at risk if you have high blood pressure, diabetes, high cholesterol, or if you are overweight.
 Your risk of stroke or blood clot is highest during your first year of using birth control.
-Your risk is also high when you restart this medicine after not using for 4 weeks or longer.
+Your risk is also high when you restart Xulane after not using for 4 weeks or longer.

 Smoking can greatly increase your risk of blood clots, stroke, or heart attack.
 Your risk increases the older you are and the more you smoke.
 You should not use this medicine if you smoke and are over 35 years old.